-Admission to this course is restricted to MA students in Philosophy 60 EC, specialisation Philosophical Perspectives on Politics and the Economy.
+Admission to this course is restricted to students enrolled in the MA Philosophy 60, specialisation Philosophy, Politics and Economics (PPE).

 While the world is routinely described as capitalist, capitalism has rarely been a unified concept.
 After the fall of communism it was sometimes claimed that ‘capitalism has won.’
 And yet the meaning and merits of capitalism remain the subject of intense debate.
 Critics have assailed capitalism as an exploitative, wasteful, undemocratic, and morally indefensible way of organizing economic life.
 Whereas capitalism’s defenders maintain it to be the most dynamic, efficient, and just economic system available.
 There is indeed uncertainty as to whether a viable alternative to capitalism exists or can be struck.

 This course explores the meaning and features of world capitalism and addresses some of the most important debates on contemporary capitalism and its future.
 The course furnishes an understanding of the nature of capitalism, not purely or even mainly as a set of idealized abstractions, but as a set of real world-historical phenomena and effects that generate practical and philosophical questions.
 Embracing a transdisciplinary approach that draws from philosophy, political economy, and relevant policy fields, this course furnishes a critical analysis of contemporary capitalism that reflects diverse intellectual, geographical, and social vantage points.